 People in Great Britain love to eat!
 We are lucky to have a great selection of food from all over the world in our restaurants and takeaways.
-Fish and chips have been a favourite takeaway meal in Great Britain for hundreds of years and are an important part of our British culture.
+Fish and chips (sometimes fish n’ chips or fish supper) have been a favourite takeaway meal in Great Britain for hundreds of years and are an important part of our British culture.
 Let’s find out why!

 What are fish and chips?

 The most popular types of fish in British fish and chip shops are cod and haddock.
 The fish is covered in batter (a mixture of flour and water) then deep fried (submerged in very hot oil).
 British chips are usually thickly sliced potatoes (or spuds).
 These slices of potato – or chips – are then deep fried.
 As you can probably imagine fish and chips are not very healthy.
 A large portion of fish and chips is probably enough to feed most people for 2 days!